Six key tips to improve data security practices at your association

 Don’t rely on an individual to manage your data.
 Selecting an individual as the sole steward of your data, as opposed to a group, is unwise.
 However, it’s okay to refer to experts for data security insights to assist with your organization’s security training.

-If your association doesn’t have a security plan and your data is leaked, you run the risk of losing crucial time as your staff scrambles to deal with the damage.
+If your association doesn’t have a security plan and your data is leaked, you risk losing crucial time as your staff scrambles to deal with the damage.

 Some examples of problematic password practices include reusing passwords or using a pattern.
 Train employees to never use personal passwords on multiple systems.